 Best Payment Methods for Freelancers: Fees, Speed, and Security Compared (2026)

 Confused about which payment method to use?
-We compare PayPal, Stripe, bank transfers, Wise, and more—with real fees, processing times, and when to use each.
+We compare PayPal, card processors, bank transfers, Wise, and more—with real fees, processing times, and when to use each.

 Getting paid shouldn't be complicated, but choosing the right payment method can feel overwhelming.
 PayPal?
-Stripe?
+Card processor?
 Bank transfer?
 Each has different fees, processing times, and hassles.

 Quick Comparison: The Major Payment Methods